Attack of the Killer Tomatoes: Cancelled remake

 In 2008, a remake was announced.
 Kent Nichols and Douglas Sarine, creators of Ask a Ninja, were developing the project.
 This was to be Nichols' directorial debut.
 M. Dal Walton III was co-producing along with Emmett/Furla Films.
 In 2011, John DeBello said that the Ask a Ninja creators were no longer involved.

+Documentary

+Screaming Soup!
+Presents the Attack of the Killer Tomatoes Retrospective, a documentary film focusing on the history of the Attack of the Killer Tomatoes franchise with interviews including cast and crew from Attack of the Killer Tomatoes, was released in February 2023 on YouTube.